methylDragon/coding-notes/C++/01 C++ - Introduction.md

 More practically, it's used almost everywhere because of its speed, and if you're not using an offline app written by it, you're probably using stuff like Java, etc.

 It's powerful, but hard.
 If you're not very familiar with programming, maybe don't start with this, but if you like a challenge...
 Well, here we go.
 I'll hold your hand a little along the way, but we're all learners here.

+> You need a compiler to build and run C++ programs!
+>
+> I can only really help for Windows at the moment.
+>
+> Windows: Cygwin or MinDW: https://www3.ntu.edu.sg/home/ehchua/programming/howto/Cygwin_HowTo.html
+>
+> Linux should be Googleable though!

+> For choice of editor, I'd go with:
+>
+> - Atom
+> - Visual Studio Code
+> - Sublime Text
+>
+> I haven't found a need for a full IDE like Eclipse yet, so...